infinite-table/infinite-react/www/pages/docs/latest/reference/index.page.md

 <Note>

-In the `column.header` function you can use hooks or render custom React components.
+In the `column.header` function you can use hooks or <PropLink name="columns.components.HeaderCell" nocode>render custom React components via column.components.HeaderCell</PropLink>.
 To make it easier to access the param of the `header` function, we've exposed the <HookLink name="useInfiniteHeaderCell" /> - use it to gain access to the same object that is passed as an argument to the `header` function.

 </Note>